Fritz Hollings: Post Senatorial life and death

-In retirement, Hollings wrote opinion editorials for newspapers in South Carolina and was a regular contributor to the Huffington Post.
+In retirement, Hollings wrote opinion editorials for newspapers in South Carolina and was a regular contributor to the HuffPost.
 His opinion editorials were also published every week in EconomyInCrisis.org, an independent protectionist news blog.
-In 2008, the University of South Carolina Press published Making Government Work, a book authored by Hollings with Washington, D.C., journalist Kirk Victor, imparting Hollings's view on the changes needed in Washington.
+In 2008, the University of South Carolina Press published Making Government Work, a book authored by Hollings with Washington, D.C., journalist Kirk Victor, imparting Hollings' view on the changes needed in Washington.
 Among other things, the book recommended a dramatic decrease in the amount of campaign spending.
 It also attacked free trade policies as inherently destructive, suggesting that certain protectionist measures built the United States and that only a few parties actually benefited from free trade, such as large manufacturing corporations.

 The Hollings Cancer Center at the Medical University of South Carolina, in Charleston, was established in 1993.

 Hollings started the Hollings Scholarship in 2005.
 It gave more than a hundred undergraduates from around the country a ten-week internship with the National Oceanic and Atmospheric Administration and a monetary scholarship for the school year.

-Hollings helped to establish the Hollings Center for International Dialogue, an organization which promotes dialogue between the United States and Turkey, the nations of the Middle East, North Africa, and Southwest Asia, and other countries with predominantly Muslim populations in order to open channels of communication, deepen cross-cultural understanding, expand people-to-people contacts, and generate new thinking on important international issues.
+Hollings helped to establish the Hollings Center for International Dialogue, an organization that promotes dialogue between the United States and Turkey, the nations of the Middle East, North Africa, and Southwest Asia, and other countries with predominantly Muslim populations in order to open channels of communication, deepen cross-cultural understanding, expand people-to-people contacts, and generate new thinking on important international issues.

 Hollings was also on the board of advisors as a distinguished visiting professor of Law with the Charleston School of Law.
 He delivered the commencement address to the first graduating class there on May 19, 2007.

+In 2008, the University of South Carolina announced their new library would be named The Ernest F. Hollings Special Collections Library.
+The $18-million library was built behind the Thomas Cooper Library and is home to The Irvin Department of Rare Books & Special Collections, South Carolina Political Collections, and Digital Collections.
+It is also home to the Dorothy B. Smith Reading Room.

 On April 6, 2019, Hollings died at the age of 97 at his home in Isle of Palms, South Carolina, following a period of declining health.
-Former Vice President and future President Joe Biden delivered the eulogy at his funeral.
+Former U.S. Senate member Joe Biden of Delaware, who was U.S. Vice President from 2009 to 2017, and later U.S. President from 2021 to 2025, delivered the eulogy at his funeral.